QijingZheng/pyband/README.md

 supported by `matplotlib`.
 The size of the image can also be speified by `-s width height` command line arguments.

-In the above image, the name of the high-symmetry K-point is not shown, which can be specified by `-k` flag.
+The labels of the high-symmetry K-points, which are not shown in the figure, can be designate by `-k` flag.

 ```$ pyband -k mgkm```